joesan/raspi-motion-detection/README.md

 ### Setting up your Raspberry Pi (Assume Pi 3 Model B+)

+All the steps below are performed on a Mac, but it should work with any OS of your choice!

 This is the very first step as you need to prepare the SD card with the raspberry operating system.
 We wil use [Etcher](https://www.balena.io/etcher/https://www.balena.io/etcher/) for this purpose.
 Just download Etcher for your operating system and follow the steps below:

 1. Format the SD card!
 You should know how to do this!